LeslyeCream/Lagom-Obsidian-Theme/README.md

 [Screenshots](#screenshots) | [Features](#features) | [Snippets](#Snippets) | [Lagom vs Default Theme](#Comparison) | [What's new](#changelog) | [Fonts](#fonts) | [Support & Contributions](#contribution)

-[Lagom](https://en.wikipedia.org/wiki/Lagom) tries to focus on just the right amount of changes needed to make it look aesthetically more conventional and modern.
-It's not about reinventing the wheel or offering a unique or special theme.
-I simply think Obsidian is a diamond in the rough that needs to be polished to shine on its own.✨
+[Lagom](https://en.wikipedia.org/wiki/Lagom) tries to focus on just the right amount of changes needed to make Obsidian look more aesthetically conventional and modern.
+It's not about reinventing the wheel or offering a unique or flashy theme.
+I simply think Obsidian is a diamond in the rough that needs some polishing to shine. ✨

-**The theme attempts to follow the following principles:**
+**The theme follows these core principles:**

-1. Avoid, as much as possible, extreme minimalism that prevents me from recognizing what is and what is not in the UI.
+1. Avoid extreme minimalism—the UI should always be clear and recognizable.

-2. Make subtle changes that are noticeable and make a difference both aesthetically and functionally, but are not a distraction when using Obsidian.
+2. Make subtle, noticeable improvements that feel natural and don't distract from your work in Obsidian.

-3. Symmetry and visual consistency.
+3. Maintain symmetry and visual consistency throughout.

-4. Focused exclusively on phones or tablets.
+4. Optimize exclusively for phones and tablets.

-5. Does not follow a specific color palette or typeface (so you can use it with the one you prefer!)
+5. Stay color-palette and typeface agnostic, so you can pair it with whatever you prefer.

 6. [Complementary and modular](Comparison)

 *Work in progress...*